chenkelmann/neo2-awt-hack/README.md

 ## Using it ##

+### JDK 6

+If you use Java 6, the hack in the "Java 6" branch should work for you. (forgot to backup a binary somewhere - sorry)

 ### JDK 8
 For Java 8, add it to the bootclasspath of your java application like so: